Reducing Screen Time: Our 9 Tips

 5. Read a book when times are slow.
 Instead of checking your phone to kill time and avoid boredom, carry a book with you and read a few pages.
 This can be a sweet reward for your efforts to decrease screen time.

-6. Use the tools that are built into your smartphone to manage your screen time.
+6. Use the tools that are built into your smartphone for reducing screen time.
 For example, if you have an iPhone, you can take advantage of Do Not Disturb, which silences calls, notifications, and alerts during times that you’ve set.
 You can also use Screen Time to monitor how much time you’re devoting to your digital device.

 7. Have certain areas of your home that are phone-free zones.
 Pick a room, such as the bathroom, and decide that you’re not bringing your phone there.
 Keeping the phone out of the bedroom, for example, can help you get a better night’s sleep, because you won’t be tempted to stay awake scrolling.
 Keep the phone charger in a different room.